 The band could always be relied upon for an evening of strong guitar pop and melody.

-Their best recorded effort would probably be their Send You mini album which really did capture something of what made this band special.
+Their best recorded efforts would probably be their Send You mini album and the Husband House single which really did capture something of what made this band special.

 Their other records did come close at times, and the pure brilliance of their songs often shone through some average arrangements.